• Skip to primary navigation

 Jump to Recipe·Print Recipe

 These healthy sweet potato waffles are perfect for a simple breakfast or lunch.
-They're made with mashed sweet potato, are light and crispy and can be eaten with sweet or savory toppings.
+They're made with mashed sweet potato, have a light and crispy texture and can be eaten with sweet or savory toppings.
 This recipe for sweet potato waffles is paleo, gluten free, dairy free and has no added sugar.

 I didn't realize how much I love savory waffles until making these healthy sweet potato waffles.